-Today, Relay Trust has offices in Oxford, England, Buea, Cameroon, and Freetown, Sierra Leone.
-The Relay Trust team members are scattered across three continents (Africa, Europe and North America) and several time zones.
+Today, The Relay Trust has offices in Oxford, England, Buea, Cameroon, Freetown, Sierra Leone, and Lira, Uganda.
+The The Relay Trust team members are scattered across three continents (Africa, Europe and North America) and several time zones.
 We serve as a connection between local churches of every denomination in Africa and the practical training to equip their leaders in caring for their communities.
 Partnering with international and local organisations and seminaries, we work to transform resources and training courses into audio, visual, or simple text materials that can be shared through easily accessible digital platforms, such as WhatsApp.
-Relay Trust is also in the process of building a new digital learning infra-structure to support remote churches, where internet is either unreliable, too expensive, or non-existing.
+The Relay Trust is also in the process of building a new digital learning infra-structure to support remote churches, where internet is either unreliable, too expensive, or non-existing.
 This digital product, which includes a hardware and software solution is called The Well.

 Reach out a hand to see how we can partner with you in passing on the Baton of the Good News.